skrecc/MobileDeviceDevelopmentInCSharp/README.md

 * Limitted third party libraries support
 * Limitted tooling and community support

-Before decision to use multi platform mobile device app development is always needed to evaluate following considerations:
-*  Evaluate the complexity (especially UI complexity) of your app, mostly platform specifics will have to implemented separately
-*  If high performance or utilize platform-specific optimizations is needed then native development may be a better choice
-*  Collect platforms you need to target and evaluate their support
-*  Evaluate development timeline and budget for your project.
-Here single code base can be benefitial.

 ## Tooling
 * Visual Studio/Visual Studio for Mac - most commonly used IDE for C# mobile app development, supports Xamarin and .NET MAUI development
 * Visual Studio Code - lightweight and extensible code editor supporting Xamarin and .NET MAUI projects
 * Xamarin.Forms Previewer - tool integrated into Visual Studio that allows developers to preview the user interface
 * App Center - mobile app development and management platform by Microsoft.
 Provides build automation, testing, distribution, crash reporting, and analytics.

-## Roadmap of hard skills to develop mobile device apps in C#
+## Roadmap of hard skills to develop mobile device apps in C# using .NET MAUI
+* Basics
+  * Learn concepts of .NET MAUI, changes in comparison to Xamarin.Forms
+  * Understand the single-project structure and how it differs from Xamarin.Forms
+  * Learn about the new features and improvements introduced in .NET MAUI compared to Xamarin.Forms

+* UI development
+  * Explore controls and view layouts available
+  * Understand navigation and routing
+  * Get familar with resources usage

+* Data access
+   * Learn about storage options
+   * Get familar with SQLite database usage

+* Work with REST API
+   * Consume REST API
+   * Perform CRUD operations

+* Advaced topics
+   * Understand how to develop platform specific features
+   * Learn authentication and security concepts

+* Deployment
+  * App packaging, code signing, deployment to target platform store
+  * Specifics of target platform app stores

-## List skills / knowledge outside .Net platform to develope feature-rich mobile apps
+## List skills/knowledge outside .Net platform to develop feature-rich mobile apps

 ### Native Development with Platform-specific Tools
 Native development offers the most direct access to platform-specific features and performance but requires specific knowledge for each platform.